Geoje POW camp: Capture of General Dodd (7–10 May 1952)

 In the wake of the Dodd incident came a series of actions.
-The stiffening attitude of the UN revealed itself first at Prisoner of War Enclosure Number 10 at Busan for hospital cases.
+The stiffening attitude of the UN revealed itself first at Prisoner of War Enclosure Number 10 at Pusan for hospital cases.
 Among the patients and attached work details, 3,500 in Compounds 1, 2 and 3 had not been screened and segregated.
-Hoping to forestall concerted action, the camp commander, Lt.
-Col. John Bostic, informed the prisoners on 11 May that food and water would be available only at the new quarters prepared for them.
+Hoping to forestall concerted action, the camp commander, Lieutenant colonel John Bostic, informed the prisoners on 11 May that food and water would be available only at the new quarters prepared for them.
 He planned to screen and segregate the non-patients first as they moved to the new compounds and then take care of the sick.
 Although he had two battalions of infantry in positions around the three compounds, only Compound 3 made any attempt to negotiate conditions under which they would be screened and moved.
 Bostic refused to treat with the leaders of Compound 3; the other compounds simply remained indifferent to his order.
 After a deceptively quiet night, the prisoners became restive.
 Signs were painted, flags waved, demonstrations mounted, and patriotic songs sung as feelings ran high.
 Infantrymen of the 15th Regiment surrounded the compounds with fixed bayonets and a couple of tanks were wheeled into positions, but no attempt was made to start the screening.
 Despite complaints from the prisoners, they made no effort to comply with Bostic's instructions.
 Compound 3 set up sandbags during the night of 12 May but no further violence occurred.
 On the next day, loudspeakers started to hammer home the UN orders over and over again, yet the prisoners laughed at offers of hot food and cigarettes available to them in the new compounds.
 A few stray shots were fired on the 14th and the prisoners hurled rocks at the guards, but the deadlock continued.
 To break the impasse, Van Fleet permitted several ICRC representatives to interview the prisoners.
 Compound 1 requested the first conference with the Red Cross men and then the other compounds followed suit.
 The prisoners became quieter after the ICRC talks, but they were not ready to obey Bostic's orders.
 On 15 May Yount won Van Fleet's approval to put the emphasis on control rather than screening, with the prisoners not screened to remain unrostered until a settlement was reached at Panmunjom.
 Armed with this authority and with ICRC help, Bostic reached an agreement with the leaders of Compound 1 on 17 May.
-There was no screening and the prisoners moved without incident to their new compound.79 Hope that the other two compounds would follow the example of Compound 1 proved forlorn.
+There was no screening and the prisoners moved without incident to their new compound.
+Hope that the other two compounds would follow the example of Compound 1 proved forlorn.